And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 Who are they going to get even with?

-Big pharmaceutical, big drug, big oil.
+Big retail, Walmart, big pharmaceutical, big drug, big oil.

-They're gonna get their big food.
+They're going to get big food.

-That's who they're gonna destroy.
+That's who they're going to destroy.

 Those people are making too much money.

-And you sit around and you think all these executives are making all this money while your electric rates are going up, and you hear what the Democrats say, amplified and echoed by the drive-by media, and you are convinced that every business is an Enron.
+And you sit around and you think all these executives are making all this money while your electric rates are going up and you hear what the Democrats say, amplified and echoed by the drive-by media, and you are convinced that every business is an Enron.

 And every business is not an Enron.